 Salad with Pasta?

 I know, it probably sounds crazy right?
-But it caught my eye on the menu and let me tell you… the added texture of the ditalini pasta in this lettuce salad, is insane.
-INSANE I tell you.
-So flipping good.
+But it caught my eye on the menu and let me tell you… the added texture of the ditalini pasta in this lettuce salad, is delicious.

 So since Chicago is too far away to simple go down the road to get this salad anytime that I wish, I decided I better try and recreate it at home.
 Friend, I got it pretty close… and it has now come a favorite in our house.